sunglocto/pi/README.md

 Eventually.
 Don't count on it.
 Fyne has first-class support for Windows and none of my dependencies are platform dependent.
 I've built this app for Android before.
 If you compile it, it will most likely work with no issues.

-Static executable snapshots are also provided for GNU/Linux systems.
+Static executable snapshots are also provided for GNU/Linux systems, and CI runs on every commit, producing a binary on every successful build.
+You're welcome.

 ## υποστήριξη